Important Job Skills for Technical Support Engineers

 A technical support engineer (also known as an information technology support engineer) helps to solve technical issues.
-They might work to help a company deal with internal tech issues, or they might assist customers or clients with their external tech issues.
+They might work to help a company deal with internal technical issues, or they might assist customers or clients with their external tech issues.
 They provide support in person, on the phone, or even over the computer.
-The issues they may help fix include computer hardware or software problems.
+They may be called upon to address issues with computer hardware or software.

 Technical support engineers must be able to communicate technical issues to colleagues and customers with a variety of backgrounds, which means they need to be able to explain the issues and fixes in a way that is equally understood by the tech guru and the tech-challenged user.
 They also need to be good listeners, carefully listening to the user’s concern, and solving his or her problem.

 - Active Listening

 - Oral Communication

 - Confidence Delivering Training Sessions

 - Interpersonal Skills

 - Provide Product Knowledge

 - Support to Internal Teams